Prefetching package manager dependencies for hermetic builds

 |

-*The rpm-lockfile-prototype and the RPM package manager for cachi2 are not fully supported.
+*The rpm-lockfile-prototype and the rpm package manager for cachi2 are not fully supported.
 You can use them to prefetch rpms for your hermetic builds, but the file format and technology may change in the future.
 If you’re interested in the future of this topic, join the discussion at rpm-software-management/dnf5#833. |

 Enabling prefetch builds for gomod